Kenny-KH/Kenny-KH/README.md

 - 👋 Hi, I’m @Kenny-KH
 - 👀 I’m interested in data seacurity.
-- 🌱 I’m currently learning Django
+- 🌱 I’m currently learning Backend

 <!---
 Kenny-KH/Kenny-KH is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.